Stripe PHP Payment Integration Guide

-Why the PaymentIntent Workflow Is the Right Approach
+Understanding the PaymentIntent Workflow

-The flow follows three distinct steps:
+The integration follows three distinct stages:

 Setting Up the Stripe PHP Library